olihawkins/nicar-2026-polars/readme.md

 We are going to work with Polars in a Jupyter Notebook.

-If you're using a NICAR laptop, a terminal on your Mac and paste the following command.
+If you're using a NICAR laptop, open a terminal on your Mac and paste the following command.

 ```zsh
 cd ~/Desktop/hands_on_classes/20260305-thursday-analyzing-election-data-with-polars-and-python/
 ```

-Make sure your Python environment is activated.
+Then activate the Python environment.

 ```zsh
 source .venv/bin/activate